Overview

 The recovery period after robotic prostate surgery varies depending on the patient's age, overall health, and the extent of the surgery.
 In general, patients may spend one or two nights in the hospital, and need to limit their physical activity, like heavy lifting or driving, for extended hours, for several weeks after surgery.

-To find a skilled surgeon for robotic prostate surgery in Mumbai, you can start by researching hospitals and clinics that offer this procedure.
+To find a skilled surgeon for robotic prostatectomy surgery in Mumbai, you can start by researching hospitals and clinics that offer this procedure.
 Look for facilities with high patient volumes and experienced surgeons with successful surgical outcomes.
 One can also check the surgeon's credentials, global training records and board certifications.
 Additionally, always consult with your general physician or urologist.
 At Nanavati Max Hospital, you can select a specialist of your choice at the hospital, at www.nanavatimaxhospital.org or by booking an appointment via the Max My Health app.

 Our Expert Team